EngAboarab/storeFrontProject/README.md

          - EndPoints :
          use the app with referring to the REQUIREMENTS.md file

-  ## Note: I am using Postman for endPoint , so I assign the autherization in the headers
+  ## Note: I am using Postman for endPoint , so I provided the autherization in the SUBMISSION DETAILS